Black Friday and Cyber Monday in Spain

 Sign up for newsletters and follow stores on Facebook.
 Many promos will only be announced on Thursday evening (for Black Friday) or on Sunday (for Cyber Monday).
 As competition increases, some stores may launch their promos earlier.

-For in-store promotions remember that items with the biggest reductions will probably only be available in limited numbers (and sizes/colours if we’re talking about clothes and footwear) in order to get customers to visit stores with the hope that they’ll buy something else at full price.
+For in-store promotions remember that items with the biggest reductions will probably only be available in limited numbers (and sizes/colours if we’re talking about clothes and footwear).
+The aim is to get customers through the door hoping they’ll buy something else at full price.

-If you want a specific item then the best advice would be to arrive at the store at opening time Black Friday.
+If you want a specific item then arrive at the store at opening time Black Friday.
 You could try asking in store one or two days beforehand whether a particular item will be included in their Black Friday promo (although you might not get an answer!).

 Inflated Discounts and Other Tricks